How to recover previous versions of images and PDFs on Mac

 You can make an adjustment in your System Preferences that prompts you to save or discard changes.
 This way, when you close a file in Preview that you’ve edited, you have an opportunity to save those edits, discard them, or cancel and keep a copy.

-Go to System Preferences > General and check the box for Ask to keep changes when closing documents.
-Just note, this setting is not just for Preview, but works for other Mac apps that use the auto-save feature.
+Go to System Settings > Desktop & Dock and turn on Ask to keep changes when closing documents.
+Just note that this setting is not just for Preview but works for other Mac apps that use the auto-save feature.